bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 loading the list of restaurants for that city.

 To start, let’s focus on rendering buttons for each state that we can select.
-Then, when the button for a state is activated, we want to keep track of which state was choosen.
+Then, when the button for a state is activated, we want to keep track of which state was chosen.

 <img alt="A web page titled “Restaurants” from place-my-order.com showing two buttons labeled “Illinois” and “Wisconsin”.
 There is also a “Current state” paragraph that shows that no state is selected." src="../../../static/img/react-vite/08-stateful-hooks/01-solution.png" style="max-width:689px">